ashmag00/opensolver-libre-port/README.md

 Port of OpenSolver for Excel to LibreOffice

 ## Installation Notes
+Clone the repository and open openSolverPortTestDoc.ods.

 ## Usage Notes
+1. Click the "Run Solver" button in the first sheet of the openSolverPortTestDoc.ods.
+(Note: May not work the first time with WrappedTargetException, but should work afterwards)
+2. Enter the proper objective cell addresses, variable cell addresses, constraints cell addresses (e.g. B2, C2:D4, etc).
+3. Choose objective sense(maximize or minimize.
+"Exact value of" functionality is in UI but may not work properly) and operators properly.
+4. Run solver by clicking Solve! button.

 ## Developer's Notes
 Porting a macro based extension from Excel to LibreOffice is not as simple as it seems.